AndersDeath/holy-theory/content/all.md

 5. Infinite sequence: The function can generate Fibonacci numbers until the index reaches a very large value (Infinity).

 ### Find All Numbers Disappeared in an Array
+# Find All Numbers Disappeared in an Array

 ```typescript
 function findDisappearedNumbers(nums: number[]): number[] {